 Top tip: Woody herbs grow attractively in pots and rosemary is traditionally grown close to front doors as a symbol of welcome and prosperity.

-As long as the ground isn't frozen or waterlogged, you can plant perennials now, though if your soil is heavy clay they will do best planted on low mounds of gritty soil and compost.
+As long as the ground isn't frozen or waterlogged, perennials are another option for what to plant in December, though if your soil is heavy clay they will do best planted on low mounds of gritty soil and compost.

 They won't grow much over the winter, though they may extend their roots between now and the start of the really harsh, cold weather than usually affects the UK in the new year.
 But, when next spring arrives and the temperatures rise, they will soon start to put on growth and should flower in summer.